 Managing a casualty whilst awaiting help, including vital signs monitoring

 Our outdoor first aid course leads to a regulated qualification certificate, awarded by ITC First.
-The exams regulators for England and Wales (OFQUAL and Qualifications Wales) have oversight of this qualification.
+The exams regulators for England and Wales (OFQUAL and Qualifications Wales) or Scotland (SQA Accreditation) have oversight of this qualification.
 By opting for a regulated qualification, you can be assured that your trainer is up to date and qualified to deliver this course.
 Our experienced trainers include active cavers, climbers, paddlesport coaches and mountain leaders with medical or rescue backgrounds.
 As a regulated qualification (OFQUAL L3 and SCQF L6), this course is eligible for funding under the MOD Standard Learning Credits (SLC) scheme.

 Open courses or book a course for your group